-- The BVV decides up the budget plan, i.e. what the district spends money on.
+- The BVV decides the budget plan, i.e. what the borough spends money on.

-- After the election, the BVV elects the members of the district council (Bezirksamt), which comprises the mayor and four councilors.
-They are voted by simple majority and lead the council.
+- After the election, the BVV elects the members of the borough council, which comprises the mayor and four councillors.
+They are voted by a simple majority and lead the council.

 A mayoral candidate is usually put forward by the strongest party.
-In most cases, the various factions have to agree on a single candidate, so that a majority of elected representatives (Bezirksverordnete) is able to give its consent.
+In most cases, the various factions agree on a single candidate, so that a majority of elected representatives is able to give their consent.

-Councilors are elected based on the division of power.
-This means that each faction can nominate one or more councilors depending on their size.
-In contrast to the Senate, many different parties are represented in the district offices.
+Councillors are elected based on the division of power.
+This means that each faction can nominate one or more councillors depending on their size.
+In contrast to the Senate, many different parties are represented in the borough offices.

-- The BVV manages the district office, which includes the mayor and councilors.
-This means that the BVV is responsible for determining whether the members of the respective district offices are performing effectively and working in accordance with the decisions of the BVV.
+- The BVV controls the borough office, i.e. the mayor and the city councillors.
+This means that the BVV checks whether the members of the borough office do their job well for the borough and act according to the decisions of the BVV.

-- The BVV influences the direction of the work carried out in the district by means of proposals and suggestions.
+- The BVV influences the direction of the work carried out in the borough by means of proposals and suggestions.

-Citizens can also submit questions directly to the district office via a resident enquiry.
+Citizens can also submit questions directly to the borough office via a resident enquiry.
 This enquiry is then discussed in the BVV.